Riverdale - Season 1

 Race: 4.5/5

-I will note that the complexity of the background characters still need to be developed—in particular, the black men portrayed so far have been the most obvious misstep, which writer Monique Jones touches on in her piece, ‘Riverdale React: So…let’s talk about Chuck Clayton.’
-In no 21st century universe will it be comfortable to see a black man in manacles as a white woman steps on him, saying “good boy”.
-I understand the provocative angle Riverdale was going for, and it usually works, but this was a major overreach.
+In addition, multiple interracial relationships are easily normalized.
+That said, cultural competency still needs to be developed in the writing, with Black male depictions leaving much to be desired, as writer Monique Jones touches on in her piece, “Riverdale React: So…let’s talk about Chuck Clayton.”
+In no 21st century universe will it be comfortable to see a Black man in manacles as a white woman steps on him, saying “good boy.”
+I understand the provocative angle Riverdale was going for, and it usually works, but the scene is a major overreach.

 LGBTQ: 3.5/5

 Meanwhile, we already have the perfect vehicle for examining modern sexuality through Jughead, who is canonically asexual in the comics.
 Yet in Riverdale, we see him awkwardly smashed together with Betty in a romance that feels rushed and superfluous.
 Even if I was okay with the casual deletion of an asexual character, there has been no legwork whatsoever in establishing Jughead’s attraction to Betty or vice versa, adding insult to injury.
-The sad part is, I would actually buy a Betty/Jughead romance if given enough shared scenes, dialogue, chemistry, and time…none which were afforded this onscreen relationship.
+The sad part is, I would actually buy a Betty/Jughead romance if given enough shared scenes, dialogue, chemistry, and time … none which were afforded this relationship.

 Mediaversity Grade: B- 3.50/5

 I sincerely hope this show can veer back towards its excellent hook of being Veronica Mars with the eeriness of Twin Peaks.
-I think of all the soap operas and The OCs and The Hills that have come before Riverdale, and no matter how wonderfully diverse and likeable the cast is, no amount of overstuffed romances or thinly-established feuds will save it from itself.
+I think of all the soap operas and The OCs and The Hills that have come before Riverdale, and no matter how wonderfully diverse and likable the cast is, no amount of overstuffed romances or thinly-established feuds will save it from itself.